-In September 2017, a Macau gaming company proposed a USD500-million cryptocurrency deal backed by former leader of the 14K triad in Macau, Wan Kuok-koi.
-A poor understanding of cryptocurrency, combined with the unpreparedness or regulators and the involvement of financiers with known connections to organised crime, underscore the precarious state of Macau's anti-corruption efforts.
-Nonetheless, growth in the gaming industry has exceeded expectations over the past 14 months.
-Casino Gross Gaming Revenue (GGR) experienced 16% growth in 2017.
+In September 2017, a Macao gaming company proposed a USD500-million cryptocurrency Initial Coin Offering (ICO) backed by a former leader of the 14K triad in Macau, Wan Kuok-koi.
+The involvement of financiers with known connections to organised crime in a poorly regulated sector underscores the challenges facing Macao's anti-corruption efforts.
+Nonetheless, growth in the gaming industry has improved since 2016.
+Casino Gross Gaming Revenue (GGR) grew by about 19% in 2017, the first positive annual growth rate since 2013.
 The infrastructure of the territory has been substantially upgraded since the return to Chinese sovereignty in 1991 and will continue to receive further investment from mainland China.

-Terrorism risk is very low in Macao with no known groups operating in or from the territory.
+Terrorism risk is negligible in Macao, with no known groups operating in or from the territory.

 None of mainland China's potential adversaries will probably target Macao in a military conflict, and Macao's government faces no violent domestic threats.

 Following Macao's recovery from its economic recession in 2017, instances of labour unrest over unpaid salaries have subsided.
 Although there is some public dissatisfaction regarding real estate prices, the overbearing gaming industry and its long work hours, as well as the government's perceived inadequate response to Typhoon Hato in August 2017, popular support for the government remains relatively high and the pro-democratic opposition has generally been mild in its criticism of government policies.
 At present, there is little chance for the emergence of any major protest movement similar to those in neighbouring Hong Kong.